 - What Does a City Council Do? | HowStuffWorks

-Find out if your college or university offers courses in negotiation or conflict resolution, and gain skills that will benefit you wherever your career leads.
+It's not always easy to find an accord when parties disagree, but having a knack for compromise helps.
+Find out if your college or university offers courses in negotiation or conflict resolution and gain skills that will benefit you wherever your career leads.

-Social media outlets have become ingrained in our lives.
-This means it is absolutely critical that we learn how to conduct and protect ourselves when using these platforms.
-Social media allows us to connect, share, and organize, but it also compromises our privacy and serves as a platform for bad actors, those who would use the web for illicit activities like cyber-bullying, cyber-stalking, and predatory behavior.
+Social media has become ingrained in our lives.
+It allows us to connect, share, and organize, but it can also compromise our privacy and serve as a platform for bad actors, like those who engage in cyberbullying, cyberstalking, and predatory behavior.

-From avoiding social oversharing and preserving your public reputation to protecting your passwords and wireless networks, you must learn how to live safely in a digital world.
-Take a course on web safety or privacy issues in social media, and learn how to use these platforms wisely.
+To avoid social oversharing, preserve your public reputation, and protect your passwords and wireless networks, you must learn how to live safely in a digital world.
+Take a course on web safety or privacy issues in social media and learn how to use these platforms wisely.